Highways are extremely wide, requiring massive demolition to local farms and forests.

 Local farms and ecosystems would be significantly impacted

-Every option of PennDOT’s State College Area Connector involves extensive demolition of local farms, homes, and forests, significantly impacting the officially-designated Penns Valley Rural Heritage District.
+Every option of PennDOT’s State College Area Connector involves extensive demolition of local farms, homes, and forests, devastating the officially-designated Penns Valley Rural Heritage District.

 Highways are extremely wide

 One reason why car-dependency is so problematic is the sheer space required for automobiles.
-For example, the current Route 322 is 50 feet wide:
+Each car, despite being only 6 feet wide, requires a 12-foot-wide lane and 8-foot shoulder emergency lanes.
+For example, while only a 2-lane road, the current Route 322 is 50 feet wide:

-However, I-99 near Port Matilda is a whopping 170 feet wide, causing significantly more disturbance to the landscape and residents:
+Even worse, I-99 near Port Matilda is a whopping 170 feet wide, due to median and buffer zones in the median and edges, causing significantly more disruption to the landscape and residents:

 Transit offers a solution